Rupam.ai

 Types I–II represent very light to light skin that burns easily — these types dominate Western training datasets.

-Types III–VI, where most Indian skin falls, have higher melanin density.
+Types III–VI, where most Bhartiya skin falls, have higher melanin density.
 This changes how conditions like pigmentation, acne scarring, and dark circles present — meaning AI models trained on lighter skin systematically misclassify these concerns.

 Benchmark: Rupam.ai vs Global Models